AndresBo/world-history-react-app/README.md

 Components hierarchy:

 1. **EventsApp**: contains the entire app
-    1. **SearchBar**: received user input -**no longer a separate component, during development it was designed as part of roo App component**
+    1. **SearchBar**: received user input -**no longer a separate component, during development it was designed as part of the root App component**
     2. **EventsTable**: contains all historical events results
         1. **EventBox**: displays one historical event